larkjs/lark-config/README.md

 This will load all files (.js, .json, .yaml, .yml) in directory 'configs'.

-Then you can easily get a config value:
+Then you can easily get/check/remove a config by path:

 ```
 config.get("path/to/file/foo/bar");       // nearly same as require('path/to/file').foo.bar
+config.has("path/to/file/foo/bar");
+config.remove("path/to/file/foo/bar");
 ```